eezstreet/SWATEliteForce/README.md

 - Incapacitation health increased from 20 to 30, so incapacitation is more likely
 - Suspects are more likely to play a gethit animation (so they shrug off bullets less often)
 - Suspects are slightly less accurate
+- All pistols are selectable in primary weapon slots.

 #### NITTY GRITTY/TYPOS AND STATS ####
 * NOTE: some very (microscopically) tiny changes to stats aren't mentioned.
 For instance, the Nova Pump had its muzzle velocity raised by 2 units - not noteworthy at all and hardly noticeable.